 Why didn't I leave when I had the chance?
-This place is cursed by the shadow being cast over everything that used to be good... and it's the only hope left.
-I don't know how it's come to this; you'd think it would be easy to get a job that pays for even the most basic of needs.
-I dare say that there is more corruption outside of the Zone than there is on the inside.
+This place is cursed by the Shadow of Chernobyl being cast over everything that used to be good... and now it's the only hope left.
+I don't know how it's come to this; I was stupid to think I would be able to provide for my family with such a meager wage.
+I dare say that there is more corruption on the outside of the Zone than there is inside.
 I guess I’ll find out soon enough.

 I can still see Emelia laying my son to rest in his crib for the last time in my mind as clearly as if I’m standing over him again.
-The pain is beyond description; to see him lying there unmoving, never to laugh or look at me with those big, innocent eyes again.
-It hurts even more that I had to see him sleeping through the pain with his bones poking out as malnourishment took its toll on his frail little body.
-He never blamed me; he didn’t know what blame was.
-All he knew is that I loved him, and he died knowing that.
+The pain is beyond description; to see him lying there unmoving, never to laugh or play or look at me ever again.
+As bad as his death hurt, it hurt even more to see him suffering with his bones poking out as malnourishment took its toll on his frail little body.
+As guilty as I felt, I feel like he never blamed me.
+He didn’t know what blame was, all he knew is that he loved me... and he died making sure that I knew that.

-Leaving her behind will be one of the hardest things I’ve ever had to do, and I know she’ll beg me to stay, but I’ve never felt the urge to do anything in my life more than I feel the need to enter the Zone now.
-I believe that a new life awaits me there, with promise of food and money as my reward, as long as I can endure the stress.
-What danger the Zone holds, I do not know – but I’ll never find out by remaining here to rot with all the time in the world to remember the failure of a man I am.
-Emelia won’t understand and she’ll be upset, but in the end I know it will all be worth it.
+Leaving Emelia behind will be one of the hardest things I’ve ever had to do, and I know she’ll beg me to stay if I tell her what I’m about to do, but I’ve never felt the urge to do anything in my life more than I feel the need to do this now.
+I feel something calling me there, promising me an escape from the troubles plaguing my life, as long as I can endure it.
+What dangers The Zone holds, I don’t know – but it will be safer than staying here with all the time in the world to remember the failure of a man I am.
+Emelia won’t understand at first and she’ll be upset for a long time, but in the end it will all be worth it.

 I've said my farewell.
 I thought I was quiet enough not to wake her, but as soon as I opened that door for the last time she awoke and asked me where I was going.
 I told her I had something I needed to do.
 She said OK and got up to give me a kiss.
 As hard as I tried I couldn’t stop her.
 She placed herself in my arms and gave me the goodbye kiss I had been dreading.
 She sensed something was wrong immediately as she looked into my eyes and saw me fighting back the tears.
 She asked what was wrong and I told her everything was wrong.
 When she pressed the issue I forced my way out the door, telling her I wasn’t sure when I’d be coming back.
 I heard her subtle whimpers as she stood in the doorframe behind me.
 That wasn’t the way I wanted to say goodbye, but that was the way it happened, and there’s nothing I can do about it now.
 I have to make it back alive for her.